JustGoscha/justgoscha.com-portfolio/blog/2020-11-11-the-joruney-begins.md

 The same with a program you write.
 If you run it and it works.
 At that point you know, you have done something right, since it works.

 Art on the other hand.
 Is very uncertain.
 Feelings towards it can be ambivalent.
 You can like it, everybody else can hate it or vice versa.
 You never know exactly where you are standing.
 You rely on feedback from the world.
-You have to be good at living with ambiguity.
+You have to be good at living with that ambiguity.

 There is often no right or wrong.